jannikls/jannikls.github.io/_posts/2024-09-20-european-manufacturing.markdown

 Europe's manufacturing revival depends not on nostalgia, but on founders willing to confront hard truths, abandon comforting delusions, and rethink every step with precision and foresight.

-If any of this resonates, I’d love to hear from you.

 I would like to thank Sam Huang for feedback on this essay.

 [^1]: Factors like an unusually old population, overly rigid apprenticeship programs, and social democracies preventing creative destruction of incumbents more than in previous decades play a role.